-The law requires that cars turning left wait until it is completely safe to do so, it can be hard to convince the court that the car coming straight was speeding enough to be at fault in the accident.
+The law requires that cars turning left wait until it is completely safe to do so.
+As such, it can be hard to convince insurance companies and/or the court that the car coming straight was speeding enough to be at fault in the accident.

-- The car coming straight ran a red light or stop sign: This exception is much easier to prove.
-If the car coming straight runs straight through the red light or stop sign, causing the accident, that driver is almost certainly at fault.
+This exception is much easier to prove.
+If a driver fails to stop and the car goes straight through the red light or stop sign, causing the accident, that driver is almost certainly at fault.

 In rare cases, a driver making a left turn runs into an unforeseen, dangerous situation when turning left.
 The turn started out as a safe maneuver, but something unexpected made it unsafe.
 Maybe an animal appears in the roadway, another car runs a red light, or some other sort of obstruction appears.

 For a free legal consultation, call (201) 585-9111

 How Can I Tell Who Is At Fault for a Left-Turn Accident?

 Much like with rear-end accidents, the damage to the vehicles in a left-turn accident can usually give an idea of who is at fault.
 Police officers who respond to the scene of an accident often use the location of damage to the vehicles involved to make a preliminary determination of fault.

 Damage to the driver’s side of the vehicle traveling straight generally indicates that the driver turning left was careless.
 However, if the front of the car that was going straight is damaged, this may signal that the vehicle’s driver was in the wrong.

 New Jersey is a no-fault state.
 As such, drivers are required to carry personal injury protection (PIP) insurance.
 To recover damages, you generally need to file a PIP claim with your own insurance company instead of filing suit against the at-fault driver.